stratoit/internship_2018/README.md

 ```
 pip install x
 ```
 Make sure you follow some video tutorial for installing the right combination of tensorflow-gpu, CUDA, CUDAnn and python.
 CUDA is not open source and tensorflow and python are managed by different communities, so are keras and OpenCV.
 Using a virtual machine always helps since you never know when you may install something wrong until its too late.
  However we did not use one, but the code would work the same, nevertheless.
+In case you screw up, be prepare to completely reinstall the operating system.
+In case the error exists even after reinstalling, you may have to reset your BIOS either physically or via the BOOT menu.

 ## Running the tests